Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In most cases, the alternative to root canal re-treatment is extraction.
 Patients who don't wish to undergo further root canal therapy may instead choose to have the problem tooth replaced with a dental bridge or implant.

-If a root canal fails because of re-infection at the tip of the root, it may be possible to perform endodontic surgery.
+If a root canal fails because of a re-infection at the tip of the root, it may be possible to perform endodontic surgery.
 This involves making a small incision in the gum to access the root tip directly.
-This allows the original structure from previous treatment to remain in place.
+This allows the original structure from the previous treatment to remain in place.

 If you are concerned you may have root canal failure, contact your dentist as soon as possible.
 They are trained to recognise the symptoms of a failed root canal.
 The earlier it is treated, the less opportunity there is for the bacteria to cause more damage.